wizz13150/PDQ_Repo/Reports/README.md

 List all applications & versions, and show computer names for each.
 Different from 'Applications' default report !

  - Uninstalls Commands.xml
-List all Uninstalls Commands for Applications on Scan Allowed Workstations & Computers count for each version.
+List all Uninstalls Commands for every version of every Applications on Scan Allowed Workstations & Computers count for each version.
 ````